-October-November: October days may still be hot (100F+/38C+) but nights are becoming beautiful and comfortable by this time.
-By November, days are no longer hot.
+October-November: October days may still be rather warm (100F+/38C+) but nights are becoming beautiful and comfortable by this time.
+By November, heat is gone.
 The park begins to quiet for the winter while still enjoying mild daytime temperatures but chilly overnight temperatures.
 Early winter storms can deliver photogenic skies and fiery sunrises/sunsets.

 December-January are the coldest and quietest months in the Park.
 Visitors are few; the desirable angle of light permits shooting through most of the day; and winter storms can and frequently do deliver photogenic skies and fiery sunrises/sunsets.
 Little wildlife will be found during these months, and many plants appear dormant.